mapkyca/KnownEmoji/README.md

 Emoji Unicode characters (e.g. like those in fed back to your site from bridgy comments) will now be rendered as images.

+This project makes use of EmojiJS by Jloutsenhizer, which is distributed under the Apache Licence.

 See
 ---
  * Author: Marcus Povey <http://www.marcus-povey.co.uk>